forest-fire/firemodel/docs/modeling/model-constraints.md

 The resulting dispatches (e.g., RECORD_ADDED, RECORD_CHANGED, etc.) will have a `localPath` property of: `/foo/bar`.
 This may be suprising at first but it makes sense when you consider that in a majority of cases you are watching on a record (versus a list) when you only want a single record of that type.

 Bear in mind that there could be some edge cases where this isn't the case and for these you should use a dynamic notation on one of the properties of the model (typically the "id").
 By example if the `localPrefix` had been `foo/bar/:id` then it would have resolved the `dbPath` to `foo/bar/1234`.

+> Note: if _no_ `localPrefix` is set for a given model and there is a _record_ based watcher placed on the database, the `localPath` will be set to the singular model name

 In all Record-based Watch's the `localPostfix` property is ignored but List-based Watch's are a bit different.
 Using our example above as the template, imagine: